aws/s2n-tls/docs/USAGE-GUIDE.md

   mechanism for setting up a shared secret key, and that mechanism could be used to "bootstrap" a key for authenticating a TLS connection.
 - Pre-shared keys are more appropriate for use cases with long-lived credentials stored in hardware secure elements than PKI-based solutions which enforces expiration dates and require error-prone rotation schemes.
+- To prevent the reflection/selfie attack use a different PSK for each endpoint, and use a different PSK when acting as a server and a different PSK when acting as a client.
+Read the research paper titled [Selfie: reflections on TLS 1.3 with PSK](https://eprint.iacr.org/2019/347.pdf) for more information.
+- The server name should be set with the server name in mind.
+If the server name is configured during the ClientHello callback, then so should the PSKs.

 ### Configuring External Pre-Shared Keys